SupermeLC/NETracer_metric/README.md

 The package evaluates 2D or 3D rooted forests stored in standard SWC files.
 It is independent of the NETracer training code and PyNeval.

-> [!IMPORTANT]
-> This repository follows the **published supplementary algorithms** for PE and
-> JE.
-The original experiment workspace contains older hard-coded variants.
-> Those differences are documented in [Protocol notes](docs/protocol-notes.md)
-> and can change reported values.

 ## Installation